 Access to justice has become an important issue in many justice systems around the world.
 Access to justice enables individuals to protect themselves against infringements of their rights, to remedy civil wrongs, to hold executive power accountable and to defend themselves in criminal proceedings.
 It is an important element of the rule of law and cuts across civil, criminal and administrative law.
 Access to justice is both a process and a goal, and is crucial for individuals seeking to benefit from other procedural and substantive rights.

 Welcome to H-Announce!

-This is the new home for H-Net's Academic Announcements.
-H-Announce is a moderated one-way distribution network for announcing events, upcoming conferences, calls for papers, calls for publication, programs, workshops, sources of funding, fellowships, and news from H-Net and its affiliates.
+H-Announce is a moderated one-way distribution network for events, conferences, calls for papers, calls for publication, programs, workshops, sources of short-term funding, fellowships, and news from H-Net and our affiliates.

-If you would like to submit an announcement, click "Post an Announcement" at the top of the page.
-If you do not have an account on the H-Net Commons, please visit http://networks.h-net.org/user/register to create an account and then log in and navigate back to H-Announce.
+To submit an announcement, log into the Commons and click "Post an Announcement" at the top of the H-Announce page.
+If you don't have an account, please visit http://networks.h-net.org/user/register, then navigate back to H-Announce.

 Daily Publishing Schedule

 Jobs, Reviews, & H-Net This Week Digests are published on Monday and distributed to Daily Digest subscribers on Tuesday morning.

 All other announcements are moderated as they come and are distributed to Daily Digest subscribers the following day.

 Please note: Announcements are posted and distributed the same day they are moderated; however, daily digests are distributed the day after moderation.
 Network editors receive the H-Announce daily digest and choose relevant content to repost to their networks.
 To post an announcement directly to a specific network, please visit that network and subscribe.

 |Workshop||Online Introduction to Oral History Workshop - Baylor University||Oral History||